stensmo/SFTPClient.jl/README.md

 [API Documentation](https://stensmo.github.io/SFTPClient.jl/stable/)

+#Troubleshooting

+If you get: RequestError: Failure establishing ssh session: -5, Unable to exchange encryption keys while requesting...
+Try and upgrade to Julia 1.10.
+It seems to be a bug in an underlying library.

 ___Note: Only do this if you have issues___
 If it does not work, check your known_hosts file in your .ssh directory.
 ED25519 keys do not seem to work.